 Micro Cabin Co., Ltd. (マイクロキャビン) was a Japanese video game development studio that was once well known for their adventure games and RPGs released for various Japanese computers and consoles.
 The company was founded on November 27, 1981 by Naoto Oyachi but initially began as a storefront that sold computer hardware and software called "Micro Cabin Yokkaichi" located in the city of Yokkaichi.
 In 1982 the store began creating their own original game software beginning with Mystery House in June of that year followed by several other titles.
 After finding success with their games, Micro Cabin was formerly established as a corporation on November 26, 1982.

 During the early 1980s the company was primarily known for pioneering the graphical adventure genre in Japan and helped to create a boom for the genre during the beginning of the decade .
 For many years the company's slogan was even an English phrase that read: "We make adventure spirit!".
 Some of their most famous adventure titles include the first two Mystery House games, the Harry Fox duology and Seilane.
 Outside of their original creations, Micro Cabin was also well known for creating a number of adventure games based off anime licenses such as Maison Ikkoku, Kimagure Orange Road, Urusei Yatsura and What's Michael?.

-In the early 2000s Micro Cabin moved away from game development and began focusing on creating pachinko machines.
+Later in the 2000s, Micro Cabin began to move away from game development and started to focus on creating pachinko machines.
 Eventually they were acquired by AQ Interactive in 2008 and then eventually became a wholly owned subsidiary of Fields Co., Ltd. in 2011.